 Our general partner manages and operates us.
-Unlike the holders of common stock in a corporation, you will have only limited voting rights on matters affecting our business.
+Unlike the holders of common stock in a Voting rights corporation, you will have only limited voting rights on matters affecting our business.
 You will have no right to elect our general partner or the directors of its general partner on an annual or other continuing basis.
 Our general partner may not be removed except by a vote of the holders of at least $66^2/3\%$ of the outstanding units, including any units owned by our general partner and its affiliates, voting together as a single class.
 Because affiliates of our general partner will own 56.8% of the outstanding units upon completion of the offering, you will not be able to remove the general partner without its consent.

-Limited call right

-If at any time more than 80% of the outstanding common units are owned by our general partner and its affiliates, our general partner has the right, but not the obligation, to purchase all of the remaining common units at a price not less than the then-current market price of the common units.

-Estimated ratio of taxable income to distributions

-We estimate that if you own the common units you purchase in this offering through December 31, 2006, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be 20% or less of the cash distributed to you with respect to that period.
-Please read "Material Tax Consequences-Tax Consequences of Unit Ownership-Ratio of taxable income to distributions" for the basis of this estimate.
+Limited call right If at any time more than 80% of the outstanding common units are owned by our general partner and its affiliates, our general partner has the right, but not the obligation, to purchase all of the remaining common units at a price not less than the then-current market price of the common units.
+10 Estimated ratio of taxable income to We estimate that if you own the common units you purchase in this offering through distributions December 31, 2006, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be 20% or less of the cash distributed to you with respect to that period.
+Please read "Material Tax Consequences-Tax Consequences of Unit Ownership-Ratio of taxable income to distributions" on page 123 for the basis of this estimate.
+Exchange listing Our common units are traded on the Nasdaq National Market under the symbol "XTEX."
+11